-ORIENTATION DAY SCHEDULE (First day)
+\ORIENTATION DAY SCHEDULE (First day)

-- 1. Arrive by 8:00 am (or see the time listed on your LOA) and check in at the reception area.
-Make sure your bring your passport, I-20 form [students with student visas], I-94 form if applicable, a pen and notebook with you. - 2.
+- 1. Arrive by 10:15 am except for Cambridge FCE & CAE students, who need to arrive at 8 am (or see time on your LOA) and check in at the reception area.
+Make sure you bring your passport, I-20 form [students with student visas], I-94 form if applicable, a pen and notebook with you. - 2.
 You will be given a name tag.
-Put your name tag on and wait in the designated room until called to take the oral placement exam. - 3.
-The speaking exam will be followed by a written placement exam to evaluate your level of English. - 4.
-You will go on a tour of the school with a Global Village Hawaii staff or faculty member to familiarize yourself with the school and possibly surrounding areas of interest. - 5.
+Put your name tag on and wait in the designated area for Orientation to start. - 3.
 Orientation with some members of the staff and faculty such as the President, Vice President, Director of Academics, and Student Services Coordintor will give you all the information you will need about the school and adjusting to the unique culture of Hawaii.
-At this time, you will also sign important school contracts. - 6.
-When contracts are finished, you will be given your class schedule.
-You are then free to go home usually around noon. - The first day of school will consist of events to help students adjust to the Hawaiian and American culture as well as familiarize them with the school campus, policies and school faculty and staff.
+At this time, you will also sign important school contracts. - 4.
+When contracts are finished, you will be given a tour of the school with a Global Village Hawaii staff or faculty member to familiarize yourself with the school and possibly surrounding areas of interest. - 5.
+Speaking exam will be followed by a written placement exam to evaluate your level of English. - 6.
+Testing should finish before 3:00 pm.
+New students will need to pick up their class schedules the next morning before class starts at 8:30 am from the front desk. - \ The first day of school will consist of events to help students adjust to the Hawaiian and American culture as well as familiarize them with the school campus, policies and school faculty and staff.
 English language classes will begin on the second day.
 Students will not be able to make up for classes missed due to holidays, graduation, orientation, and/or situations beyond the school's control.